32 Credits | 1 Year

 For your convenience, you can take Welding at any one of Northwood Tech's four locations.
-The New Richmond and Superior campuses offer both a daytime and evening option for the Welding program.
+The New Richmond campus offers both a daytime and evening option for the Welding program.

 Students are taught welding skills and theory, fabrication, layout, print reading, welding symbols, math and welding codes based on the American Welding Society Skill Standards.

 Program-specific subjects covered include Shielded Metal Arc Welding, Gas Metal Arc Welding, Flux-cored Arc Welding and Gas Tungsten Arc Welding as well as Printing Reading and Fabrication.
 Oxy/Fuel cutting and plasma cutting are also an important part of the welding curriculum.
 Robotic welding and CNC plasma cutting are incorporated in Fabrication and Print Reading course work.